Boating Information

 All the details you need: videos, regulations and tips to make your time on the water in The Florida Keys smooth sailing.

-Each year, thousands of commercial, recreational and pleasure boaters visit the Florida Keys to fish, dive, snorkel and enjoy a wealth of activities on the water, including kayaking and paddle board sports.
+Each year, thousands of commercial, recreational and pleasure boaters make their way to the Florida Keys to fish, dive, snorkel, kayak, paddleboard and soak up life on the water.

-The Florida Keys' surrounding waters are protected by the Florida Keys National Marine Sanctuary, extending from south of Miami westward to encompass the Dry Tortugas, excluding Dry Tortugas National Park.
-FKNMS has spectacular and unique resources such as coral reefs, shipwrecks, seagrass beds and fisheries that are the source of commercial and recreational activities like diving, fishing and boating.
+The waters around the Florida Keys are protected by the Florida Keys National Marine Sanctuary, which stretches from south of Miami westward to the Dry Tortugas, not including Dry Tortugas National Park.
+These waters are home to some truly special treasures, including coral reefs, shipwrecks, seagrass beds and fisheries.
+They are also the reason boating, diving, fishing and snorkeling here feel unlike anywhere else.

 Boating on Florida Keys Waterways